 - provide a global resource for governments and the private sector, and an educational source for students wishing to further their knowledge in the field of customs, international trade, and logistics.

 The INCU provides a mechanism for progressively establishing a knowledge base on various important aspects of Customs and allow a free exchange of ideas and best practice that will not only assist countries undertaking reform processes, but will also serve to build closer links between government, academia and the private sector.

 In addition, the greater visibility of customs and international trade that can be achieved by such a network is likely to attract more talented people to the industry and assist the sustainability of best practice in customs law and administration and international trade.

 The INCU website provides a directory of individuals, universities and other institutions involved in Customs research, education, training, and capacity building activities and a range of resources including conference materials, reports and research papers.
 The website is also a mechanism for communicating information about current activities, new developments, upcoming events, and other items of interest.

 Since its establishment in 2005, the principal objective of the INCU has been to raise the academic standing of the customs profession.
-In 2015, the INCU celebrated a significant milestone in the development of Customs as a recognised area of academic pursuit – it’s tenth anniversary.
+In 2020, the INCU is celebrating another significant milestone in the development of Customs as a recognised area of academic pursuit – it’s 15th anniversary.

 With your ongoing support and commitment to enhancing the administration and practices of customs authorities worldwide, the INCU Management Committee is confident there will be more significant milestones to come.